 The latest spy photos reveal the coil-spring rear suspension on the 2021 Ford F-150 Raptor.

-Car and Driver spied a test vehicle and noticed Fox shocks with orange components, plus, importantly, more progressive coil-spring setup instead of the leaf-spring suspension at the rear, while the standard 2021 F-150 still comes with leaf-springs.
+Car and Driver spied a test vehicle and noticed Fox shocks with orange components, plus, importantly, a more progressive coil-spring setup instead of the leaf-spring suspension at the rear, while the standard 2021 F-150 still comes with leaf springs.

 Ram uses coil-springs for a decade (since 2009), including the upcoming Ram TRX with a supercharged 6.2-liter 700-hp V8.

 To compete with this monster, the Ford F-150 Raptor should be also powered by a potent engine with a supercharger, like the GT500’s 5.2-liter 760-hp eight-cylinder mill.

 However, it will most likely get an upgraded twin-turbo 3.5-liter V6 as standard, mated to the brand’s ten-speed automatics.

 The 2021 Raptor should be unveiled this year, and go on sale sometime in 2021 starting at around $55,000.